GPS Tracking Drunk Driving Offenders

 Do you think law enforcement should use GPS tracking on drivers who have multiple DUI offenses?
 Some people may think this is an invasion of a person’s privacy, but due to the seriousness of the issue should frequent DUI offenders lose that privacy?
 Seemingly every week news agencies broadcast a story about a drunk driver involved in an automobile accident that resulted in a fatal conclusion for usually an innocent bystander or motorist.
 The issue is a serious one because of the potential ramifications of drinking and driving.

 If you knew a person was a multiple DUI offender would you think law enforcement should be able to use GPS tracking systems to gather information on how many bars a person gravitates to, and where their locations are?
 With information recorded from a GPS tracking system, law enforcement could potentially arrest an individual who has been monitored and seen to be intoxicated getting into a vehicle to drive or be seen driving the vehicle while under the influence.

-Ideally, law enforcement would want to use vehicle tracking technology to prevent the habitual offender from getting on the roadways in an intoxicated mind frame.
+Ideally, law enforcement would want to use real time GPS vehicle tracking technology to prevent the habitual offender from getting on the roadways in an intoxicated mind frame.

-Does it make sense for a multiple DUI offender to continue to drive intoxicated and continue to be a threat to themselves and others?
+Does it make sense for multiple DUI offenders to continue to drive intoxicated and continue to be a threat to themselves and others?